 Signup Shortcode Attributes

-Edit any page, post or widget desired to add the signup shortcode.
+Edit any page, post, or widget desired to add the signup shortcode.

-[pmpro_signup title="Join Today" short="emailonly" level="1" checkout_button="Join the Community" login="false"]
+[pmpro_signup title="Join Today" short="emailonly" level="1" submit_button="Join the Community" login="false"]

 Here is a list of all Signup Shortcode attributes you can use with this Add On:

-• hidelabels: Hide the field “Labels”.
+- hidelabels: Hide the field “Labels”.
 The “placeholder” attribute of input fields will be used when available and the label will be shown for fields when required.
 Note: this may not work with custom fields. (optional; default: false; accepts: true or false)

-• intro: Override the default “Register for” text above the checkout form or hide the text completely. (optional; default: true; accepts: true, false, or your custom text)
+- intro: Override the default “Register for” text above the checkout form or hide the text completely. (optional; default: true; accepts: true, false, or your custom text)

-• custom_fields: Show any custom user fields or fields added by other Add Ons. (optional; default: true; accepts: true or false)
+- custom_fields: Show any custom user fields or fields added by other Add Ons. (optional; default: true; accepts: true or false)

-• level: This required attribute determines which level to use for the checkout form.
+- level: This required attribute determines which level to use for the checkout form.

-• login: Set this attribute to show a “Log In” link below the submit button. (options; default: true; accepts: true, false)
+- login: Set this attribute to show a “Log In” link below the submit button. (options; default: true; accepts: true, false)

-• redirect: Optionally redirect the logged in member to a specific location after signup. (optional; default: your Membership Confirmation page. accepts: referrer, account, or your custom URL)
+- redirect: Optionally redirect the logged in member to a specific location after signup. (optional; default: your Membership Confirmation page. accepts: referrer, account, or your custom URL)

-• short: Reduce form fields by hiding the email and password confirm fields.
+- short: Reduce form fields by hiding the email and password confirm fields.
 This attribute also supports email-only signup. (optional; default: false; accepts: true, false, or emailonly)

-• confirm_email: Hide or show Confirm E-Mail field (optional; default: false; accepts: true, false)
+- confirm_email: Hide or show Confirm E-Mail field (optional; default: false; accepts: true, false)

-• confirm_password: Hide or show Confirm Password field (optional; default: false; accepts: true, false)
+- confirm_password: Hide or show Confirm Password field (optional; default: false; accepts: true, false)

-• submit_button: Use this attribute to change the “Submit” button text on the form. (optional; default: “Sign Up Now”; accepts: your custom text)
+- submit_button: Use this attribute to change the “Submit” button text on the form. (optional; default: “Sign Up Now”; accepts: your custom text)

-• title: Show a heading (h2) with a default “Level Name” above the checkout form or your custom text. (optional; default: false; accepts: true or your custom text)
+- title: Show a heading (h2) with a default “Level Name” above the checkout form or your custom text. (optional; default: false; accepts: true or your custom text)

 How Signups Work for Free and Paid Levels

-If the level is free, the account will be created and the member will be automatically redirected to the specified redirect page.
+Free Level: The account will be created and the member will be automatically redirected to the specified redirect page.

 Note: even if you are exclusively using the Signup Shortcode for a “free membership level only” site, you must still assign pages to the Membership Levels and Membership Checkout fields on Memberships > Settings > Page Settings in the WordPress admin.